 Family Academy curriculum combines evidence-based best practices with the real life experiences of NAZ families.
 The parenting strategies are presented in ways that are relevant to lives of NAZ families and that value parents’ unique strengths.
 The skills they develop in class are reinforced through one-on-one interactions with their NAZ Family Achievement Coach.

-Today, about one quarter of children living in North Minneapolis start kindergarten ready to learn—marking the beginning of the achievement gap.
-NAZ provides more than 100 state-funded scholarships, called Race to the Top, to attend three- and four-star rated early childhood centers.
+Today, about one-quarter of children living in North Minneapolis start kindergarten ready to learn—marking the beginning of the achievement gap.
+NAZ provides more than 100 state-funded scholarships, called Pathways, to attend three- and four-star rated early childhood centers.

 NAZ partners with nine area schools to improve the educational experience and support academic excellence for all children.
 NAZ Anchor Partner schools include a unique collaboration of public district, public charter, and parochial institutions that are located in North Minneapolis.
 All have been working together on groundbreaking reforms at the leadership level.